-Experience the joy of the season as dozens of tuba and euphonium players gather together to present a wide variety of festive holiday music for the entire family, under the direction and baton of Jay Krush.2023 is the 50th year of TubaChristmas concerts/events which are presented throughout the world.
+Experience the joy of the season as dozens of tuba and euphonium players gather together to present a wide variety of festive holiday music for the entire family, under the direction and baton of Jay Krush.This will be the 52nd year of TubaChristmas concerts/events which are presented throughout the world.

 Date